Nonlinear Independent Component Analysis Scheme and its application to gravitational wave data analysis: Noise subtraction for a bi-linear coupling model

+Although the additional reduction with respect to the slow approximation can appear modest in this example, such a broadband improvement is the relevant quantity for searches that integrate information over frequency and time (e.g., matched-filtering of chirp signals) as we discussed in the previous section.
+A dedicated end-to-end quantification of the detection impact (e.g., in terms of SNR or sensitive volume) depends on the target search and pipeline and is beyond the scope of this paper.
+Nevertheless, the observed reduction of both narrow features and the surrounding floor demonstrates the potential usefulness of our subtraction method on real data.
+We also note that the bi-linear subtraction requires estimating three-point functions and is therefore computationally more expensive than the slow approximation.
+In practice, it is natural to apply the bi-linear subtraction after faster methods and especially when residual features remain.

-The remaining subpeaks are expected to correspond to fluctuations in other angular degrees of freedom.
+The remaining subpeaks are expected to correspond to fluctuations in other angular degrees of freedom, as we found spectral peaks in those channels at frequencies different from those of $x_2$.
 Therefore, integrating multiple witness sensors into our method is expected to further enhance noise subtraction performance.
 For the linear subtraction method, the information from multiple witness sensors can be combined without redundancy by performing a decorrelation through the Gram-Schmidt orthogonalization of two-point functions~\cite{KAGRA:2019cqm,KAGRA:2022frk}.
 For our bi-linear method, however, it is expected that such a decorreleation needs to be performed at the level of three-point functions.
 As it is not obvious how to implement such a procedure, we leave this extension to multi-channel analysis as future work.